AbhinandG/AbhinandG/README.md

 <br>

 <div align="center">
-    I'm constantly learning every single day and i'm currently interested in expanding my knowledge in Data Science and Machine Learning
+    I'm currently interested in expanding my knowledge in Data Science and Machine Learning

     Find me on: